 - All purpose flour: Weigh the flour to get the most accurate results.
 If you don’t have a scale, spoon gently into a measuring cup.
 Scrap any excess off, and make sure the top of the cup of flour is flat before adding it into the bowl.

 - Cocoa powder: Good quality cocoa powder is important.
 Unsweetened cocoa powder is the best for baking, and it helps balance the sugars out.
-This is my holy grail unsweetened cocoa powder.
-It’s affordable and high quality!
+This my holy grail unsweetened cocoa powder.
+It's affordable and high quality!

 - Baking soda: A leavening agent that is used to help the donuts rise in the oven.
 Do not substitute for baking powder; these are two different things.